corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/writing-a-cordapp.md

 * [Java Template CorDapp](https://github.com/corda/cordapp-template-java) (for CorDapps written in Java)
 * [Kotlin Template CorDapp](https://github.com/corda/cordapp-template-kotlin) (for CorDapps written in Kotlin)

 Please use the branch of the template that corresponds to the major version of Corda that you are using.
+For example, someone building a CorDapp on Corda 4.6 should use the `release-V4` branch of the template.

 ### Build system